Geospatial Protection and Enhancement Special Use District (GPE-SUD)

 “Impinging of NGA’s communications or endangerment of the NGA workforce are potential threats to NGA mission” (p2.L22)

-Who is the point of contact regarding the proposed SUD language if I have additional questions?
+Point of contact regarding the proposed SUD language is:

 Email & full profile